-As a school we ask that parents complete a new health form for their child each academic year.
-The information on the form is referred to when treating illness or accidents in school and also used for day and residential trips.
+As a school we ask that parents complete a comprehensive health form for their child at the start of their time with us.
+The School will issue a smaller online update form annualy which must be completed prior to the start of the new year academic year.
+The information on the form will be referred to when treating illness or accidents in school and on day and residential trips.
+If there are any changes to medical conditions the school should be aware of, please contact medical@battleabbeyschool.com.